Mixing Mechanisms: How Language Models Retrieve Bound Entities In-Context: Three Mechanisms for Retrieving Bound Entities

 \section{Three Mechanisms for Retrieving Bound Entities}

 In this section, we define the positional mechanism and propose two alternative mechanisms (\S\ref{subsec:positional}), all three of which make distinct claims about the causal structure of the LM.
 Then, we design a dataset with pairs of original and counterfactual inputs, such that each of the three mechanisms makes distinct predictions under an interchange intervention with the pair (\S\ref{sec:counterfactual}).
-Last, we perform interchange interventions on different layers of the last token residual stream of the LM and visualize the results so we can observe the interplay between the three mechanisms in the counterfactual behavior of the LM (\S\ref{sec:intervention_exps}).
+Last, we perform interchange interventions on the full last-token residual stream vector at different layers of the LM and visualize the results so we can observe the interplay between the three mechanisms in the counterfactual behavior of the LM (\S\ref{sec:intervention_exps}).
+We detail in \S\ref{sec:intervention_exps} and \S\ref{appx:layers} how we localize the layers for conducting the interventions.
 In our experiments, we evaluate nine models---gemma-2-\{2b/9b/27b\}-it, qwen2.5-\{3b/7b/32b/72b\}-it, and llama-3.1-\{8b/70b\}-it---on two binding tasks, \textit{boxes} and \textit{music} (see Appendix Table~\ref{table:schemas}).
 For gemma-2-2b-it and qwen2.5-7b-it, we evaluate on all ten binding tasks.